ChrisGe4/vertex-endpoint-prediction/README.md

 # Prediction With Custom Trained Model

-This application provides a frontend for getting predictions from a custom trained mode in Vertex AI.
+This application provides a frontend for getting predictions from a custom trained model in Vertex AI.

 ![LLM Text demo](images/fe.png)